Vung Tau→Con Dao New Big Ferry

 The Voyage:

-Boarding is relatively orderly and hassle-free
+Boarding is a relatively orderly process

 The atmosphere on board is calm and quiet, especially once mobile data is out of reach: with no phones to distract them, the majority of passengers recline their seats and close their eyes.
 Outside the cabin windows, the ocean is blue, big and ruffled.
 Tankers stand stationary on the sea, waiting for available births in the ports of Vũng Tàu and Sài Gòn.
 The twin hills of Vũng Tàu recede on the horizon.
 Soon the ferry is all alone in the East Sea, save for the population of wind turbines visible to the west in the Mekong Delta province of Trà Vinh.